Bradley-Hower/reading-notes/programming-with-javascript.md

 ## Control Flow

-**Control Flow** is the order in which code is executed.
+**Control flow** is the order in which code is executed.
 A computer's flow starts off being from top to bottom, but will change what is read and where if it comes across specific commands.
 This happens a lot.

 A simple example of a switch would be an if-else (conditional statement).
 Once the first line of the conditional is met, the next options are irrelevant.
 Thus, the computer can skip the next lines in the conditional statement and move on.